PRECIOUS-Gold hits over 6-month high on falling dollar, equities

 A halt in interest rate increases would be beneficial for non-interest bearing bullion.

-Silver was flat at $15.45 an ounce, while platinum gained 0.35 percent to $794.30 per ounce.
+Silver was down 0.13 percent at $15.42 an ounce, while platinum was flat at $791.40 per ounce.
 (Reporting by K. Sathya Narayanan and Nallur Sethuraman in Bengaluru; Editing by Subhranshu Sahu)